Laune der Natur

-Laune der Natur ("Mood of Nature") is the sixteenth studio album by German band Die Toten Hosen.
+Laune der Natur ("Whim of Nature") is the sixteenth studio album by German band Die Toten Hosen.
 It was produced by Vincent Sorg and released both as a single and a double album together with the album Learning English Lesson Two on May 5, 2017 on the band's own label JKP.
 The additional album Learning English Lesson Two contains cover versions in English only and is not available separately.